google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Misbehaving Logs {#misbehaving_logs}

 A log can misbehave in several ways.
-Examples include failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD, presenting different, conflicting views of the Merkle Tree at different times and/or to different parties and issuing STHs too frequently.
-Such misbehavior is detectable and the [I-D.ietf-trans-threat-analysis] provides more details on how this can be done.
+Examples include: failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD; presenting different, conflicting views of the Merkle Tree at different times and/or to different parties; and issuing STHs too frequently.
+Such misbehavior is detectable and [I-D.ietf-trans-threat-analysis] provides more details on how this can be done.

 Violation of the MMD contract is detected by log clients requesting a Merkle